Insert the following HTML into your webpage to add this image.

 Permission to copy, reprint, or otherwise distribute KIDS COUNT data is granted as long as appropriate acknowledgement is given.
 When citing data from the website, please use: The Annie E. Casey Foundation, KIDS COUNT Data Center, datacenter.kidscount.org

-Children and youth in foster care waiting for adoption from birth up to age 20, by amount of time waiting.
+Children and youth in foster care waiting for adoption by amount of time waiting.
 Time waiting is calculated by subtracting the date of a child’s most recent entry into foster care from the date of the end of the fiscal year.

-Most states allow children to remain in the foster care system until their 18th birthday, though some states have age limits that extend a few years beyond this.
-The current indicator includes children up to age 20 regardless of their state limit.
+Some states allow children to remain in the foster care system until their 18th birthday while other states have age limits that extend a few years beyond this.
+The current indicator includes children of all ages.
 National estimates include Puerto Rico.
 National estimates include Puerto Rico.

 Data Source: Child Trends analysis of data from the Adoption and Foster Care Analysis and Reporting System (AFCARS), made available through the National Data Archive on Child Abuse and Neglect.